samuelgozlan/amplitude-dev-center/docs/data/sources/tealium.md

 1. Tealium iQ & Tag Management (TIQ)
 2. Tealium AudienceStream & Universal Data Hub (Tealium sends data from TIQ to Amplitude)

+!!!tip

+    This integration is maintained by Tealium.
+Contact the [Tealium support team](mailto:[support@datazoom.io](https://support.tealiumiq.com) with any questions about this integration.

 ## Tealium iQ and tag management (TIQ)

 Tealium IQ is a universal JavaScript library that creates a universal data object (UDO) for all elements of a page.
 This data is first sent to the data layer in Tealium, after which you can send it to third-party vendors (including Amplitude) with the tag.